 Difference Between Chattel Houses and Concrete Houses

 But if you want to get detailed and analyse this from a low level, then you will be able to hone in on more than one difference between chattel houses and concrete houses.
 Some differences that come to mind in addition to aesthetics are building costs, efficiency, maintenance costs, environmental impact and philosophy and of course, the materials used for construction.

 Aesthetics is the only visual difference between chattel houses and concrete houses.
 People are attracted to beautiful homes.
 But as the popular saying goes, beauty is in the eye of the beholder.
 Chattel house designs are traditionally simpler with more focus on functionality of the home.
 The wow factor comes from this simplicity and the use of materials that make up the style of the home.
 Shingles, fretwork, shutters and window hoods are some of the things that can be added to beautify a chattel house.

 The cost per square foot of a chattel house is considerably less than the building cost per square foot of a concrete house.
-A recent conversation with a contractor revealed that to build a modern chattel house in Barbados, would cost about USD $75 per square feet.
-This quote includes labour, building materials including lumber, block, steel and cement for the foundation, plumbing and electrical fittings and cosmetic finishes.
+A recent conversation with a contractor revealed that to build a modern chattel house in Barbados, it would cost about USD $75 per square feet.
+This quote includes labour; building materials including lumber; blocks, steel and cement for the foundation; plumbing and electrical fittings; and cosmetic finishes.
 If there are no problems during construction, small chattel houses can be constructed in under three months.

 In comparison, the cost to build a concrete house averages USD $125 per square foot.
 Similarly to chattel houses, this cost includes labour; building materials including blocks, steel and cement; plumbing and electrical fittings and cosmetic and interior finishes.
 Depending on the size of the house, construction can be completed in as little as six months.